Our Amazing Collaborators

 Frank Vodvarka is Professor Emeritus at Loyola University Chicago, where as a professor of fine arts, he taught design, color theory, photography, and history of architecture.
 His goal as an artist, whether in the studio or as a set designer, is to provide an organized and provoking stimulus for an audience response.
 Vodvarka believes all art is provocative and participatory and that it is the artist’s job to shape and enhance the emotional, sensory, and intellectual dimensions of that response.
 His exhibition record includes shows of drawings, prints, photographs, paintings, and constructions in Australia, Belgium, Botswana, South Africa, Zimbabwe, and the United States.

 Christina Kaloyanides is a dramatic soprano of Greek and Polish heritage from Chicago, Illinois.
-Christina has been praised for her formidable voice that moves effortlessly while bringing audiences into her world, holding them until the end of the performance.
+Christina has been praised for her “formidable voice that moves effortlessly while bringing audiences into her world, holding them until the end of the performance.” -Sun Times, Chicago-

-She maintains vocal studios in Chicago, IL and Cincinnati, OH, where she enjoys teaching people of all ages and levels, utilizing her background in both instrumental and vocal techniques.
+She runs a vocal studio in the Chicagoland area where she enjoys teaching people of all ages and levels, utilizing her background in both instrumental and vocal techniques.
 Christina received her Master of Music degree in Opera Performance from The University of Texas, and a Bachelors in Vocal Performance and Minor in Vocal Pedagogy and French horn performance from The Chicago College of Performing Arts at Roosevelt University.

-Christina has performed internationally throughout Italy, Austria, Prague, Mexico, and here in the United States.
+Christina has performed throughout Europe, Mexico, and here in the United States.
 She is best known for her performances of Strauss’ Vier letzte lieder, the title role of Tosca, and Magda in The Consul.
 She is honored to be part of the CDI Inc. guest artist roster.

-In addition to Christina’s performance career, she spends time developing, supporting, and nurturing the work of artists and the art, as well as doing her part to give back to her community.
+In addition to Christina’s performance career, she runs an events business and is the Director of Artistic Operations for Concert Dance Inc. She spends time developing, supporting, and nurturing the work of artists and the art, as well as doing her part to give back to her community.
 Her background in arts administration, performing, teaching, fundraising, and business management provides her unique and unparalleled perspectives.

 James J. Morehead